 - Filing an answer

 You can file an answer to respond to the plaintiff’s complaint.
 An answer is a formal statement, in writing, of your defense to the lawsuit.
 You can say that what the plaintiff claims is not true.
 Or you can say it is true but give more information and reasons to defend your actions or explain the situation.
 The Code of Civil Procedure section 431.30(b) explains what you should put in your answer.
 There are some answer forms that you can use depending on the type of case you have.
+If you cannot find a form that fits your case, you can create your own answer on pleading paper.

 - Filing a general denial